RobertBxl/RobertBxl/README.md

 - 📫 How to reach me ...
 - 😄 Pronouns: M.
 - ⚡ Fun fact:
-     My first HW/SW microprocessor development  was in fact a early prototype of sensitive keyboard, put on a plasma display, to build an educationnal logical gates editor/simulator, visual and physical pins, ...
+     My first HW/SW microprocessor development  was in fact an early prototype of sensitive transparent keyboard, put on a plasma display we interact with, to build an educationnal logical gates editor/simulator, visual and physical pins, ...
-     Y=1984, Cooperation with a microelectronic industry in Belgium !
+     Was in Y=1985, Cooperation with a microelectronic industry in Belgium !
      We didn't know it was a precursor of our current gsm touch screen !

 <!---